christophermarek/Terra/devblog/(8) AI Design and planning + Refractor.md

 MAX MAP SIze right now is only 5, Any higher than that and the grid is too large.
 If we want to support larger maps then we need a pathfinding algorithm that will limit the scope of the grid to 6 chunks like this or maybe even smaller.
 Not sure.
+-Make sure to note this as a potential upgrade in the future

+Having grid view might slow down the applicaiton, probably only keep it for debugging right now and disable it after.
+Might not though,